List of Gridman Universe characters: Gridknight Alliance

 A mysterious human-like Kaiju who is Anosillus's successor, able to enlarge herself.
 Sharing her predecessor's gratitude towards Gridman and desire to repay their debt, Anosillus the 2nd reveals to Yūta that the world he inhabited was created by Akane.
 She later tends to Anti's injuries following Alexis's defeat.

-In SSSS Dynazenon, 2nd arrives to Fujiyokidai to assist the Gauma Team in fighting against the Kaiju assaults, wielding a twirling baton to fix damages in a similar manner to Unison in Gridman the Hyper Agent.
-Younger and older of herselves were now sync during the battle against Mad Origin.
+In SSSS Dynazenon, 2nd arrives to Fujiyokidai to assist the Gauma Squad in fighting against the Kaiju assaults, wielding a twirling baton to fix damage similarly to Unison in Gridman the Hyper Agent.
+Younger and older versions of herself were now synced during the battle against Mad Origin.
+The adult 2nd can also enlarge herself and convert Sounderous into a powered armor that she equips, giving her an appearance similar to the original Anosillus.

 Antagonists

 Alexis Kerib

-Alexis Kerib (アレクシス・ケリヴ, Arekushisu Kerivu) is a digital immortal who is the antagonist of SSSS Gridman, brigining Akane's Kaiju to life with his Instance Abreaction (インスタンスアブリアクション, Insutansu Aburiakushon) ability.
+Alexis Kerib (アレクシス・ケリヴ, Arekushisu Kerivu) is a digital immortal who is the antagonist of SSSS Gridman, bringing Akane's Kaiju to life with his Instance Abreaction (インスタンスアブリアクション, Insutansu Aburiakushon) ability.
 Despite being jovial around Akane, Alexis manipulates her since he thrives on others' negative emotions.
 He gradually reveals his true nature over the course of the series before absorbing a depressed Akane to assume a giant fighting form.
-But Alexis is defeated when Gridman uses his Grid Fixer Beam to negate his immortality, reduced to a smoking shard which Gridman placed in his custody.
-During the events of Gridman Universe, Alexis is forced to aid the Gridman Alliance and the Gauma Team battle Mad Origin, sacrificing himself to aid in the Kaiju’s defeat.
+But Alexis is defeated when Gridman uses his Grid Fixer Beam to negate his immortality, reduced to a smoking shard, which Gridman places in his custody.
+During the events of Gridman Universe, Alexis is forced to aid the Gridman Alliance and the Gauma Squad in battling Mad Origin, sacrificing himself to aid in the Kaiju's defeat.

 Akane Shinjō

 Akane Shinjō (新条 アカネ, Shinjō Akane) is Yūta's classmate who is both the most popular student in class and a Kaiju fan, revealed to be behind the Kaiju attacks on Tsutsujidai with Alexis bringing her sculptures to life so Akane can have them kill people for a sense of control.
-While Akane is a Kaiju User (怪獣使い, Kaijū Tsukai) who can subjugate Kaiju with Instance Domination (インスタンス・ドミネーション, Insutansu Dominēshon), she gives her Kaijin creations free rein to act as they please.
-Akane is later revealed to be from the real world as Alexis brought her into a replica of Tsutsujidai she created for herself to escape from her troubles.
+While Akane is a Kaiju User (怪獣使い, Kaijū Tsukai) who can subjugate Kaiju with Instance Domination (インスタンス・ドミネーション, Insutansu Dominēshon), she gives her Kaiju creations free rein to act as they please.
+Akane is later revealed to be from the real world, as Alexis brought her into a replica of Tsutsujidai she created for herself to escape from her troubles.
 But the Gridman Alliance's actions cause Akane to break down, forcing her to stab Yūta and then fall into a depression as Alexis turned her into a Kaiju and then absorbed her for her negativity.
 But after being freed, Akane realizes the error of her ways and decides to return to the real world.
-Akane during the events of Gridman Universe, using her Kaiju User powers to force Alexis to support the Gridman Alliance and the Gauma Team.
+Akane, during the events of Gridman Universe, uses her Kaiju User powers to force Alexis to support the Gridman Alliance and the Gauma Squad.
 The character is based on Takeshi Todo (藤堂 武史, Todō Takeshi) from the original tokusatsu show.